DC sandwich thrower found not guilty in misdemeanor assault case

-(WASHINGTON) — A jury found Sean Charles Dunn, the man accused of throwing a sandwich at a Customs and Border Protection agent in Washington, D.C., not guilty after three days of testimony and dozens of exhibits.
+(WASHINGTON) — A jury found Sean Charles Dunn, the man accused of throwing a sandwich at a Customs and Border Protection agent in Washington, D.C., not guilty of misdemeanor assault after three days of testimony and dozens of exhibits.

+After the verdict, Dunn hugged his attorneys and said, “I’m relieved and look forward to moving on with my life.”

+“I’m so happy!” his lawyer Sabrina Shroff shouted as she left the courtroom.

-Dunn, a former Department of Justice staffer, had been hit with a misdemeanor assault charge after a grand jury failed to indict him on a felony assault charge for allegedly throwing a sandwich at the agent during the federal law enforcement surge in August.
+Dunn, a former Department of Justice staffer, had been hit with the misdemeanor count after a grand jury failed to indict him on a felony assault charge for throwing a Subway sandwich at the agent during the federal law enforcement surge in August.
 Video of the encounter went viral after Dunn’s arrest.

-After several minutes of confrontation, Dunn allegedly threw the sandwich, striking the officer in the chest, the complaint says.
+After several minutes of confrontation, Dunn threw the sandwich, striking the officer in the chest, the complaint said.

 Defense attorney Sabrina Shroff signaled her strategy immediately in her closing arguments on Wednesday, saying, “This case, ladies and gentlemen, is about a sandwich,” she said.
 “A sandwich that landed intact, still in its Subway wrapping.”